 You’ve made it.
 Perhaps you got a big promotion, or your new business has really taken off.
 You feel as though you’ve arrived financially, and it’s time to splurge on something for yourself.
 A fancy new car should certainly do the trick.

-Before you head to the local luxury car dealership, you might be interested in knowing what that car will be worth years from now.
-Is it a good investment?
-Here’s a look at how much your new car will depreciate over the years.
+But before you head to the local dealership, you might be interested in knowing what that car will be worth in a few years.
+Because, as far as investments go, the vast majority of new cars — which are known to be depreciating assets — are downright awful.
+Here’s a closer look at how much your new car will depreciate over the years.

 What Is Depreciation?

-A new car costs more than a used car and an older car costs less than a newer car — all due to depreciation.
+Depreciation simply describes a loss of value over time.
+Most items that aren’t fine wine will slowly decrease in value, and that’s especially true for a car traveling thousands of miles a year.
 In accounting terms, businesses use depreciation to spread the cost of large items over a number of years so they don’t take one big hit to their earnings.

 Don’t Miss: 30 Biggest Do’s and Don’ts When Buying a Car